 Employment Outlook and Salary Information

-The number of employed engineers in general was expected to increase 4% from 2014-2024, though employment projections may vary by discipline.
-The average salary among all types of engineers was $95,240 as of May 2015.
+The number of employed engineers in general was expected to increase by 5% from 2018-2028, though employment projections may vary by discipline.
+The average salary among all types of engineers was $99,410 as of May 2018.

 Mechatronics continuing education programs offered by universities are largely for those who have only a bachelor's degree.
 The Association of International Mechatronic Engineers (AIME) offers a certification -- Certified Motion Control Specialist.
 Motion control was the focus of AIME until 2010 when it began expanding its focus to include all areas of mechatronics.
 Re-certification (every three years) lists additional college work as one of the continuing education options.
 The mechatronic engineer with a master's degree could take graduate courses to maintain the certification.